rohit-a-thange/mlproject/README.md

-## End to End Machine Learning Project by Krish Naik
+## End to End Machine Learning Project

 Self notes:
 Usually, there are mixed features (categorical & numerical) in a dataset.